marcosrivasr/json-generator/README.md

-# Super JSON Generator
+# JSON Generator

-Super JSON Generator is a tool to generate sample data in JSON format for testing purposes.
+JSON Generator is a tool to generate sample data in JSON format for testing purposes.
 It includes a variety of data types to randomly generate and simple iteration configurations to generate massive amounts of data.

 ## Installation